cagov/hub.innovation.ca.gov/docs/pages/product-management/product-approach-principles.md

 * Empowered to be creative
 * Willing to ask “why” questions
-* pen to bringing their ideas and experience as subject matter experts to the problem or project
+* Open to bringing their ideas and experience as subject matter experts to the problem or project

 We bring team members into prioritization and decision making.
 We foster shared ownership and accountability for outcomes.
 We collaborate across teams to leverage the expertise of different disciplines.